claudiofahey/pravega/client/src/main/java/io/pravega/client/fileStream/README.md

      reads through the EOF marker must come from the same segment.
 We don't want the reader to change to another segment in the middle of a `FileOutputStream`.
 This is a client-side change.

+Note: The ideas above will likely break the ability to use the file API and standard stream API in the same stream.
+More thought needs to go into this.

 ### getEventPointer from the writer

 A nice feature would be to allow a writer to obtain the EventPointer for an event that has just been written and committed.